-Child Welfare and Alcohol & Drug Use Statistics
+Child Welfare and Alcohol and Drug Use Statistics

-In the past three decades, the United States has experienced at least three major shifts in substances of abuse that have had dramatic effects on children and families.
+In the past three decades, the United States has experienced at least three major shifts in substance use trends that have had dramatic effects on children and families.
 However, the increase of opioid misuse has been described by long-time child welfare professionals as having the worst effects on child welfare systems that they have seen.
 Studies indicate that there is substantial overlap between parents involved in the child welfare and substance use treatment systems.
-However, identifying these families is difficult, as neither child welfare or substance use treatment are required to capture the data elements necessary to identify families in both systems.
-The following graphs present current statistics on this issue.
+Identifying these families is difficult, as neither child welfare nor substance use treatment are required to capture the data elements necessary to identify families in both systems.

 It is important for professionals in the child welfare, substance use disorder treatment, and court systems and their partners to understand how many children and families in their community are affected by parental alcohol and other drug (AOD) use and child maltreatment.
 Some key national datasets and individual research studies identify the prevalence of substance use among families involved with child welfare services.
 Staying abreast of these statistics can help professionals understand trends, determine community need, and better tailor services for families.

 The graphs below reflect data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) and Treatment Episode Data Set Admissions (TEDS-A).

 Additional Data Resources